 You can get a lot of bike for $3,500.
 In this country, $3,500 will buy you a custom-built bike.
 That means the bike is built to fit your measurements with the highest quality craftsmanship.
 You pick out the handlebars, saddle, and paint.
 In the end, it's one-of-a-kind.
 In Paris, each bike is one of 20,600.

-The New York Times, the problem is the the bobos, or really, the resentment that they foment among Paris' underclass.
+According to The New York Times, the problem is the the bobos, or really, the resentment that they foment among Paris' underclass.
 Bobo is shorthand for bourgeois-boheme, and refers to those trend-setting city-folk who looked fabulous in their red hot pants and Ugg boots before they began scooting around on an expensive pair of wheels.
-The less privileged suburban population views the Velib program as one more perk for the beautiful people.
-The underclass rebels.
-It wants to make a statement.

 "Take that, you hipsters!" it cries, metaphorically, that is.
 Vandals destroy the bikes and leave the crumpled frames in plain sight.
 (Statements not made in plain sight are just secrets.)
 I am not challenging the feelings of the disenfranchised.
 I don't deny them the right to protest and self-advocate.
 I don't know enough about them to even have an opinion.
 But bike destruction can't be the best way to make a point.
 That's despicable for so many reasons, and I'll name two here: Bikes for the World (BfW) and Pedals for Progress (P4P).

-non-profit community programs and P4P works with non-profit community-owned bikes stores.
+BfW partners with non-profit community programs and P4P works with non-profit community-owned bikes stores.
 In both cases, the recipient - whether it's a local Goodwill store or a fledgling bike business - pays nothing for its first shipment of bikes and tools, and then has to earn enough money by selling and repairing bikes to pay for the next one.
 So far in 2009, BfW and P4P together have shipped nearly 12,000 bikes to Panama, Ghana, Uganda, Sierra Leone, Moldova, El Salvador, and other developing nations.
-I found this photo of a young Ghanaian boy on the BfW website and he was too cute to keep to myself.

 It costs about $35 to ship one bike, one-hundredth of the cost of one Velib.